spinalcordtoolbox/detect-compression/README.md

 commit number of the dataset (git_annex neuropoly): 3b2a27f8ab97ca5ca3409a4b7b1dbdc20e130dd3

 The aim of my work in this repo is to perform a compression detection method on dcm-zurich dataset.
-The approach will be ML-based, same as the one of sct_detect_compression.
+The approach will be ML-based, same as the one of sct_detect_compression, see [here](https://github.com/neuropoly/idea-projects/issues/2).

 [sct_detect_compression](https://github.com/spinalcordtoolbox/detect-compression/blob/main/sct_detect_compression.py) uses a probability formula that gives, for a given slice, its probability to be compressed: